Missing men? Suns, Clips deal with uncertain status of stars

 The Clippers are 13-9 without their All-Star forward this season, including 2-0 in the playoffs.
 Leonard – a two-time NBA Finals MVP – is averaging 30.4 points on 57% shooting in the playoffs.

-“Our team, I just tell you, they just don’t quit,” Clippers coach Tyronn Lue said said after Friday’s win.
-“They keep fighting and competing and I think our fans see that this year.
+”Our team, I just tell you, they just don’t quit,” Lue said after Friday’s win. ”They keep fighting and competing and I think our fans see that this year.
 We never gave in, never pointed a finger.
 Never pointed the blame on someone else.
 We looked in the mirror and we owned it and moved on.”

 BOOKER, AYTON RISE TO OCCASION